edenessame/Hangman/README.md

   - PEP8 - No errors were returned from https://pep8ci.herokuapp.com/
 ![python validator](README-assets/Python-linter.png)

+## Libraries

+### random

+The random library is used to select a random word from the words list.

 ## Credits

 * Help understanding and implementing Python came from the Code Institute course.